Oregon Marching Band: Uniforms

 The Oregon Marching Band shares the same rights of their athletics programs in what they wear, giving them access to Nike-designed uniforms.
 For the 2008-09 season the OMB received a new style of uniforms to replace the older set of uniforms that were used from 2003 through the 2007 season, which included green wool jackets and bib pants that blended into Autzen Stadium's turf and dark green motorcycle helmets, which some fans likened to those worn by Nazi storm troopers during World War II.
 Those uniforms were a gift in 2003 from University of Oregon alumni and cofounder of Nike Phil Knight.
 The new band uniforms were designed in partnership with the school's new football and cheerleading uniforms in an effort to give Oregon football game day a brand as well as what they feel is a unique style.
 The end result put an emphasis on the marching band being "athletic".
 While the 2003 uniforms met with mixed reactions, including the ire of alumni and donors, the new 2008 uniforms were immediately welcomed.

-Gameday uniform

-Like that of the Oregon football team, the marching band's uniform has many levels of customization by pairing different all-Nike equipment together, such as:
+Like that of the Oregon football team, the marching band's uniform has many levels of customization by pairing different all-Nike equipment together.